-If you fast-forward to the end of the last track/file (track), fast-forwarding will stop and the player will start playback beginning with the first track/file (track).
+If you fast-forward to the end of the last track/file, fast-forwarding will stop and the player will start playback beginning with the first track/file.
+In an MP3, WMA or AAC (type C and D audio) folder, the player will start playback beginning with the first track/file of the current folder.